mmabry/Brassicales_RepetitiveElements/README.md

 for file in *.fa; do perl /storage/htc/biocompute/scratch/mmabry/filter_by_alignment_quality/filter_by_alignment_quality $file 0.4 ; done &> movelog_quality0.4_final &
 ```

-# 9. Rename headers for PhylotreePruner (in later in the steps) before running first set of trees
+## I. Rename headers for PhylotreePruner (in later in the steps) before running first set of trees
 ```bash
 srun --pty -p Interactive -c2 --mem 4G /bin/bash  #this works if I do not want to be on the head node, specifically on Lewis for file in *.fa; do sed -e "s/\(.*\)_/\1@/g" $file > PTP_fixedNames/$file ; done
 ```

-# 10. Run RAxML for tree inference
+## J. Run RAxML for tree inference
 ```bash
 #! /bin/bash